Rabbi Dr Akiva Tatz

 Rabbi Dr. Tatz founded the Jerusalem Medical Ethics Forum, of which he is Director, for the purpose of teaching and promoting knowledge of Jewish medical ethics internationally.
 He is the author of the textbook Dangerous Disease and Dangerous Therapy in Jewish Medical Ethics – Principles and Practice.

-He has written a number of books on the subject of Jewish thought and philosophy: Anatomy of a Search, which documents the process of transition from secular to observant lifestyles among modern Jews, Worldmask, The Thinking Jewish Teenager’s Guide to Life, Living Inspired, Will, Freedom and Destiny, and most recently, As Dawn Ends the Night, Letters to a Buddhist Jew, Dangerous Disease and Dangerous Therapy in Jewish Medical Ethics, and most recently Shabbat and the Festivals, Journey and Destination.
+He has written a number of books on the subject of Jewish thought and philosophy: Anatomy of a Search, which documents the process of transition from secular to observant lifestyles among modern Jews, Worldmask, The Thinking Jewish Teenager’s Guide to Life, Living Inspired, Will, Freedom and Destiny, As Dawn Ends the Night, Letters to a Buddhist Jew, Dangerous Disease and Dangerous Therapy in Jewish Medical Ethics, and most recently Shabbat and the Festivals, Journey and Destination.

 Rabbi Tatz is the co-author of Reb Simcha Speaks (with Yaacov Branfman) and Letters to a Buddhist Jew (with David Gottlieb).
 His work has been translated into Spanish, Russian, French, Portuguese, Italian and Hebrew.